m1m4/yoyo-bot/README.md

 **Another Disclaimer:**  Keep in mind there might be some strong language and black humor, I didn't mean to hurt anybody

 ## Before using
-If you want use my code then make sure you create .env with the following template:
+If you want to use my code then make sure you create .env with the following template:

 ```env
 # .env